How To Plan a Mulitchannel Fundraising Campaign

 Do you have a good story and photo to share?

 A good way to start is to create an engaging story for your appeal.
-How are the pandemic, systemic racism, and economic challenges impacting your clients/community right now?
+What challenges are your clients/community facing right now?
+Many people are struggling to make ends meet.
 Focus on them, not your organization.
-This year is different than last year, which was different than 2020, but not the same as pre-pandemic times.
-This is why you need new stories.
+Each year is different and this is why you need new stories.

 You’ll want some good photos for your letter and donation page, too.
-Quotes from clients will also enhance your appeal.
+Quotes and testimonials from clients will also enhance your appeal.

 How can your donors help you make a difference?